Frequently Asked Questions

 Studio Faire is not suitable for resident’s guests, partners, children or pets.

-The house has not been set up with children in mind and therefore, may not be safe for children and feel concerned that they could also distract from the working environment we aim to nurture.
+The house has not been set up with children in mind and therefore, may not be safe for them.
+We also feel that they could be a distraction from the working environment we aim to nurture.

 As one dog and two cats already live at the property, resident’s pets are not welcome.
-We do not allow any animals into the residents rooms as some visitors may be allergic to them.
+We never allow any animals into the residents rooms as some visitors may be allergic to them.

 Are collaborative groups welcome?

 Yes, we are able to host groups of two or three, providing we have two or three of our spaces available at the same time.
 Prices are per applicant and each applicant must apply independently, stating that they will be working together on the form.